 Through this time Carl has witnessed many housing projects start as ideas and come to fruition.
 Some of M’akola’s successes that Carl boasts about include the first assisted living site in Duncan on Cowichan First Nation’s Traditional Territory Ts’I’ts’uwatul Lelum and now the latest project 550 Goldstream Avenue with head offices of the society and 36-affordable family units.

 “M’akola is creating partnerships to make new housing available.
 We are planning what the future of affordable housing looks like,” he explained.

 Carl is proud to see the innovation come out of M’akola while preparing for the expiration of federal operating agreements and for M’akola

 Carl currently serves as the Treasurer for the M’akola Group of Societies.
-He has been involved in Aboriginal organizations for more than 20 years.
-Carl has a deep understanding of the scale and diversity of needs of Aboriginal families, especially those that are more specific to urban communities.
+He has been involved in Indigenous organizations for more than 20 years.
+Carl has a deep understanding of the scale and diversity of needs of Indigenous families, especially those that are more specific to urban communities.

 He is of Cree ancestry from the Saddle Lake First Nation in Alberta and brings a wide range of professional and life experience to the Board.
 Carl is always grateful for his guest status, living, working and playing on the traditional territory of the Lekwungen Peoples.

 Grace initially joined the M’akola Board of Directors shortly after its incorporation in 1984.
 She welcomed the idea of providing housing for Indigenous families.
 In the late 1970s she recalls seeing apartment buildings with signs stating, “Indians Not Welcome”.
 She fought hard to have the sign removed and for First Nations rights.